 Forbes reports that global spending on AR and VR headsets, software, and services, including purchases by consumers, increased by 50% and rose to $12 billion from 2019 to 2020.

-According to our survey, this upward trend is here to stay.
+According to our metaverse statistics, this upward trend is here to stay.
 While the average monthly in-app spend for gaming apps is $0.32, the metaverse has the chance to substantially increase it.
 Even though 23% of people declare they won’t spend money on clothes, skins, and accessories for their avatars, 33% declare that they would spend from $10 up to $50 per month for such goods.

 About 22% would gladly spend up to $500 per month, and 2% of respondents wouldn’t mind spending more than $500 per month to customize their avatars.
 Spending a lot of money on collectible items in the metaverse is also the 4th (23%) on our list of answers to the question: “what would you do in the metaverse, but never in real life?”.